theobald-software/theobald-software.github.io/content/_en/yunio/logs.md

 - **W - Warnings:** information about problems that do not lead to an extraction error, e.g., authentication errors.<br>
 - **D - Debug Details:** detailed information that help find the reason for errors.

-### Logs of a Service
+### Structure of Service Logs

-When running a yunIO service, the logs contain the following information:
+The following example highlights the basic structure of logs that are created when running a yunIO service.<br>
+The example is specific for SAP Table integrations, the logs are different for Functions and Transactions and are subject to change.

 1. General technical information is displayed.
 ```